A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 The correctness of the dynamic programming algorithm follows from an observation similar to Lemma~\ref{lem2}; every subtree of the optimal tree must be optimal for its degree sequence, as otherwise it could be swapped for a cheaper subtree.
 The details are shown in Algorithm~\ref{alg:dpmv}.

-\paragraph*{Analysis of Algorithm~\ref{alg:dpmv}.} Observe that the number of possible entries $\T[\cdot,\cdot]$ is at most $\sum_{k=1}^{n} {n \choose k} {\DS(k)}$, i.e.\ the number of feasible degree sequences for trees on subsets of $V$.
-Using our previous estimate $\DS(n) = O(4^n)$, this sum evaluates to $O(5^n)$ (by the binomial theorem), yielding the required time complexity.
-The overall run time of Algorithm~\ref{alg:outline} (including the transportation subproblem) with Algorithm~\ref{alg:dpmv} as a subroutine is still $O^{\ast}(5^n)$, since the entry for a given degree sequence is computed at most once over all iterations, and the values are stored through the entire iteration.
+\paragraph*{Analysis of Algorithm~\ref{alg:dpmv}.} Observe that the number of possible entries $\T[\cdot,\cdot]$, i.e.\ the number of feasible degree sequences for trees on subsets of $V$, is at most $\sum_{k=1}^{n} {n \choose k} {\DS(k)}$.
+Using our previous estimate $\DS(n) = O(4^n)$, this sum evaluates, by the binomial theorem, to $O(5^n)$.
+The overall run time of Algorithm~\ref{alg:outline}, including the transportation subproblem, with Algorithm~\ref{alg:dpmv} as a subroutine is $O^{\ast}(5^n)$, since the entry for a given degree sequence is computed at most once over all iterations, and the values are stored through the entire execution.
 In practice, storing an entire tree in each $\T[\cdot,\cdot]$ is wasteful; for the optimum tree to be constructible from the table, it is sufficient to store the node to which the lowest-index leaf is connected.
 The claimed time and space complexities follow.